 It was in the mid 1990s when the renowned Israeli scientist, Raphael Mechoulam, was trying to understand the effects of T.H.C, the psychoactive compound in cannabis.
-He and his team suspected there were special receptors in the brain and central nervous system that T.H.C activated.
+He and his team suspected there were special receptors in the brain and central nervous system.
 They eventually discovered the CB1 endocannabinoid receptor which incidentally is the most abundant neurotransmitter receptor in the brain.
 Soon after, another type of receptor (CB2) was found in the peripheral nervous system and gut.
 This scientific breakthrough led to the question – if the body has all these receptors, it must be able to produce its own canna.b.i.-like chemicals.

 And they were right.
 Scientists now know there are two endocannabinoids; endogenous cannabinoids (endo meaning to describe cannabinoids produced by our bodies, these can be found in breast milk).
 Also, Anandamide named after the Sanskrit word for bliss, Ananda and 2-AG.

 The complex puzzle of understanding the full extent of the role of the ECS was far from complete.
 What was the purpose of this vast communication network spread throughout our body?
 What they realised was that the endocannabinoid system, as they named it, brings balance across all of the physiological systems in the body.
 It does this by acting as a kind of dimmer switch.
 So if there is too much or too little activity in the body, the ECS receptors signal for activity to be changed in order to bring homeostasis again.